Phase I Environmental Site Assesments

 Report

 So now you have your Phase I report.
-Now what?
+What do you do next?
 If there are Recognized Environmental Conditions, you have several options.
 You may choose to move forward with the acquisition knowing about the conditions.
 You may require the Seller to cure those problems prior to transfer.
 Or you may work out an escrow account to be used by you to remedy the problem.
 It may be possible to apply for a Colorado Voluntary Cleanup Plan and No-Further Action letter from the CDPHE, which also will protect the owner from CERCLA liability.
 Utah property owners may similarly apply for a voluntary cleanup.